microsoft/SEAL/README.md

 In most common applications of Microsoft SEAL the size of a `SecretKey` would not be deliberately revealed to untrusted parties.
 If this is a concern, one can always save the `SecretKey` in an uncompressed form by passing `compr_mode_type::none` to `SecretKey::save`.

+#### Zstandard

+ZLIB compression can be extremely slow.
+In Microsoft SEAL >= 3.6.0 [Zstandard](https://github.com/facebook/zstd) is supported and preferred as an alternative.
+It is easy to compile Microsoft SEAL to support one or both of the compression libraries.
+This will ensure that any received ciphertext can be decompressed and used.

 ### Windows

 Microsoft SEAL comes with a Microsoft Visual Studio 2019 solution file `SEAL.sln` that can be used to conveniently build the library, examples, and unit tests.